boricuadndgm/boricuadndgm/content/posts/adventures/mine-cleanup-crew.md

 The party is hired to handle an infestation of monsters that have suddenly appeared in the local mines.
 [Gordon Flanders](), the local contact, negotiates with the town council member(s) who will reward the party upon job completion.

+- Who: mutated beasts, bandit group (bosses)
+- What: minerals and ores are excavated, primarily silver, (secret storage of dark water)
+- Why: interests from [Tyrol] and [TMM] exploit resources in the region of [Marinella], dark water is a promising valuable new magical resource
+- Where: mining camp at foot of the mountain, half days journey from town

 ### Secrets

 - Monsters in mine are mutated beasts that have been exposed to the dark water.